pmiller10/frankenstein/README.md

 # autoML
 Data Science/Machine Learning Framework

-# MVP
+## MVP

+### MISC
+1. make .createdatasets() a shared function across the whole app
+2. make a score function shared across the whole app
+3. import logger rather than assigning it to each class

-## Feature: Automate feature engineering
+### Feature: Automate feature engineering
-Requirements:
 1. given data and targets, output function to generate features
 2. see if it does better with higher order polynomial
 3. see if it does better with tensor product